zschafft-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/index.md

   - Ensure you use an individual ``ROS_DOMAIN_ID`` for every ROS 2 communication graph, in order to avoid conflicts in message handling.

+### 4. Express Setup: Next steps

+At this point, the setup is complete!
+For next steps, explore the [Tutorials](../dev_guide/index_tutorials.rst) for ready-to-use applications and examples.

 ## OS Image Composer Setup

 An alternative method for setup is to create a pre-configured OS image with ROS 2 and the appropriate repositories using the OS Image Composer tool.
 This approach is similar to the Express Setup convenience script above, but instead of configuring an existing system, it creates a complete bootable OS image that can be deployed to multiple systems or used for fresh installations.